Disclaimer: We may receive a commission for products purchased through some links in this article.

 The snow has melted and the flowers have bloomed, which means that it’s that time of year, boating season!

 We all look forward to those summer afternoons where we can gear up to set sail.
-There is no better feeling when you load up the cooler with cold beverages and invite a handful of your closest friends and head out on the open water.
+There is no better feeling than getting the kids on board, loading up the cooler with cold beverages, and invite a handful of your closest friends and head out on the open water.

 Of course, though, most boats don’t have elaborate plumbing systems, and many don’t have any running water to speak of at all.
 This can make going to the toilet a big challenge for those spending time on the sea.
 While some may be happy to relieve themselves into the ocean itself, this is a major ecological hazard and something that you should always avoid.